 Age is just a number

-Feeling good about yourself and your achievements and your ability to manage new challenges is essential if you are going to make the most of this phase.
+Most of us feel 18 and full of energy inside, even if it doesn't quite fit with what we see in the mirror.
+Feeling good about yourself, your achievements and your ability to manage new challenges is essential if you are going to make the most of this phase.

 If you have a negative view, take a look at yourself and your friends and decide if it really fits.
 Think of all the people in the media, well into their sixties and seventies who lead very active lives.

 But it's not just celebrities making the most of their retirement: Doris Long was 101 years old when she abseiled Portsmouth's Spinnaker Tower in 2015, and holds the Guinness World Record for the oldest person to abseil – not bad for someone who only took up the activity at the age of 85!
 It's proof positive that when it comes to attitudes to retirement, it really is all in the mind.